JarkkoPar/sqlite-ndvss/README.md

 ## Compilation

-Download the source code, and assuming you have gcc installed:
+1. Download the source code and extract it to some folder.
+2. Copy in the sqlite3.c, sqlite3.h and sqlite3ext.h files to the same folder (get them from https://sqlite.org/download.html).
-1. Go to the directory where you copied the code files to
+3. Open terminal/command prompt and change to the directory where you have the source code files.
+4. Compile using the platform-specific command below:
-2. Run `gcc -g -shared -sqlite-ndvss.c -o ndvss.dll`, change the **.dll** (Windows) to **.so** for linux and **.dylib** for Mac.
+**Windows**:`gcc -g -shared -sqlite-ndvss.c -o ndvss.dll`.
+**Linux**:`gcc -g -fPIC -shared sqlite-ndvss.c -o ndvss.so`
+**Mac**:`gcc -g -fPIC -dynamiclib sqlite-ndvss.c -o ndvss.dylib`

 ## Loading the extension

 Open a database and load the extension by running `.load ./ndvss`.
-Change the path if needed to match where you've saved the extension files.
+Change the path if needed to match where you've saved the extension files, or copy the dll/so/dylib to a directory that is included in your system path variables.
-You can now use the ndvss-functions in your SQL code.
+Once loaded, you can use the ndvss-functions in your SQL code.

 ## Functions